-- 1. Address the chair only; e.g., Madam President, Madam Chairperson...
-Arrange (with those reporting) for a simple, uniform greeting; e.g., Dear sisters in the League, ladies and gentlemen, - 14 2.
-Reporting should be done with accuracy, brevity and clarity and within the assigned period. - 3.
-Make every effort to have the oral report typed prior to convention.
-If this is not possible, send the report well in advance to be typed by those responsible for the report. - In the first year of your term, provide an update of activities from the time of the annual report, i.e. from January 1st of the current calendar year to the date of the oral report.
+- 28 1.
+Address the chair only; (e.g., Madam President, Madam Chairperson...).
+Arrange with those reporting for a simple, uniform greeting (e.g., Dear sisters in the League, ladies and gentlemen, ...). - 2.
+Reporting should be done with accuracy, brevity and clarity and within the assigned period. - 32 3.
+Make every effort to have the oral report typed prior to the annual meeting of members.

+- 4. In the first year of your term, provide an update of activities from the time of the annual report, i.e. from January 1st of the current calendar year to the date of the oral report.
 Also, describe your goals/plans for the remainder of your term. - 5.
-In the second year of your term, provide an update of activities from the time of the annual report, and include a summary of accomplishments and recommendations for future consideration. - 23 6.
+In the second year of your term, provide an update of activities from the time of the annual report, and include a summary of accomplishments and recommendations for future consideration. - 6.
 Be explicit; e.g., choose "the committee" instead of "it," or "the members" instead of "they." - 7.
 Bring dignity to the work of the League through the message.
 This is not a time for grandstanding, singing, silly jokes, poems or prayers.
 This approach takes more time than one realizes and does not fit into the category of reporting.
 These are more appropriate and appreciated as resource material in communiqués or as inspiration for workshops.
-Taking more than the allotted time means that someone else will have less or the meeting agenda will be challenged to remain on time. - 30 8.
+Taking more than the allotted time means that someone else will have less or the meeting agenda will be challenged to remain on time. - 14 8.
 This is not the time for a "thank you."
 Chairpersons, executive or others may be thanked privately.